 Day 3 —Rocky Mountaineer/Jasper National Park

-Get immersed in the pristine beauty of Jasper National Park’s glacier-sculpted landscapes today.
-Travel through the park to Maligne Lake, watching for moose, elk, and caribous along the way.
-Upon arrival, embark on a classic boat cruise and sail across the lake’s turquoise waters, framed by the staggering peaks of the Rockies.
-Then soar into the mountains via the Jasper SkyTram, reaching a height of over 7,000 feet above sea level.
-From the lookout point, take in 360-degree views that include six surrounding mountain ranges, glacier-fed lakes and rivers, and the town of Jasper.
-Tonight, we dine in town at a local restaurant.
-(B,L,D)
+Get immersed in the pristine beauty of Jasper National Park's glacier-sculpted landscapes over the next two days.
+Travel through the Park to Maligine Lake, watching for moose, elk and caribou along the way.
+On a scenic boat cruise, skim across the lake's turquoise water taking in a back drop of staggering peaks.
+Enjoy dinner in town or at the lodge on your own.
+The next day, soar into the mountains via the Jasper SkyTram reaching a lookout point over 7,000 feet above sea level.
+Take in the 360 degree views that include six surrounding mountain ranges, glacier-fed lakes, rivers and the town of Jasper.
+Venture out for an optional hike this afternoon before dinner together this evening.

-Transfer to the Calgary airport to catch your flight home.
+Transfer to the Calgary airport to catch your flight onward.
 (B)